hankbao/libreboot/docs/install/index.md

 The ROM images in each archive use the following at the end of the file name, if they are built with the GRUB payload: `*_*keymap*_*mode*.rom`

-Available `modes`: `vesafb` or `txtmode`.
-The `vesafb` ROM images are recommended, in most cases; `txtmode` ROM images come with MemTest86+, which requires text-mode instead of the usual framebuffer used by coreboot native graphics initialization.
+Available modes: vesafb or txtmode.
+The vesafb ROM images are recommended for regular use, but when flashing for the first time use txtmode version, as it comes with Memtest86+, which requires text-mode instead of the usual framebuffer used by coreboot native graphics initialization.
+Machine should be tested with Memtest86+ after each reassembly or changing from vendor bios to libreboot due to differences in raminit code.

 `keymap` can be one of several keymaps that keyboard supports (there are quite a few), which affects the keyboard layout configuration that is